LedgerProject/ConDIDI_backend/doc/ideas_todos.md

 - [ ] allow users to request new password or new login credential with their email.

 # General
-- [ ] look into what fields should be used for credentials
+- [ ] look into what fields should be used for credentials, update jolocom microservice config.ts
 - [ ] support for linkedin
 - [ ] support for qualichain
 - [ ] support for ORCID